9566618/shadowproxy/README.md

    - the x86-64 gnu file `ssserver` is also supplied.
 9. How to support other countries?
    - Change the ip set in `chnip4.ips` and `chnip6.ips`, by default, no update is required for `shadowproxy-dns-base.acl`, and redir will proxy all data.
 Any PR is welcome
+10. How to use both IPV4 and IPV6?
+   - If your local network enabled IPV6, then you'd better configure an IPV6 server.
+Or you could not connect, for some domains are resolved with ipv6 addresses.
+   - If you only have IPV4 locally, you can use an IPV4 server only.
+For some VPS servers, only IPV4 available.